Cyndi Lauper: 1983–1985: She's So Unusual

-The album includes five cover songs, including The Brains' new wave track "Money Changes Everything" (No. 27 on the Billboard Hot 100) and Prince's "When You Were Mine".
+The album includes five cover songs, including the Brains' new wave track "Money Changes Everything" (number 27 on the Billboard Hot 100) and Prince's "When You Were Mine".
 The album made Lauper the first female artist to have four consecutive Billboard Hot 100 top five hits from one album.
-The LP stayed in the Top 200 charts for more than 65 weeks, and since has sold 16 million copies worldwide.
+The album stayed in the Top 200 charts for more than 65 weeks, and since has sold 16 million copies worldwide.

-Cyndi won Best New Artist at the 1985 Grammy Awards.
+Lauper won Best New Artist at the 27th Annual Grammy Awards (1985).
 She's So Unusual also received nominations for Album of the Year, Record of the Year, Best Female Pop Vocal Performance (for "Girls Just Want to Have Fun"), and Song of the Year (for "Time After Time").
 She wore almost a pound of necklaces at her award ceremony.
 It also won the Grammy for Best Album Package, which went to the art director, Janet Perr.

-The video for "Girls Just Want to Have Fun" won the inaugural award for Best Female Video at the 1984 MTV Video Music Awards, and made Lauper an MTV staple.
+The music video for "Girls Just Want to Have Fun" won the inaugural award for Best Female Video at the 1984 MTV Video Music Awards, and made Lauper an MTV staple.
 The video featured professional wrestling manager "Captain" Lou Albano as Lauper's father, and her real-life mother, Catrine, as her mother, and also featured her attorney, her manager, her brother Butch, and her dog Sparkle.
-In 1984–85, Lauper appeared on the covers of Rolling Stone magazine, Time, and Newsweek.
+In 1984–85, Lauper appeared on the covers of the magazines Rolling Stone, Time, and Newsweek.
 She appeared twice on the cover of People, and was named a Ms. magazine Woman of the Year in 1985.

 In 1985, Lauper participated in USA for Africa's famine-relief fund-raising single "We Are the World", which sold more than 20 million copies since then.